grugq/PORTALofPi/README.md

 also a Tor SOCKS proxy for explicitly interacting with the Tor network, either for more security, or to access a Hidden Service.

-The configuration of access to the Internet is left as an exercise to the reader.
+Internet access is assumed to use a USB ethernet adapter.